-James Buckley, Conservative senator and brother of late writer William F. Buckley, dies at 100
+James Buckley, conservative ex-senator and brother of late writer William F. Buckley, dies at 100

 In 1976, two years after major changes were made to U.S. campaign finance law, the Supreme Court in Buckley v.
 Valeo threw out mandatory limits on candidate spending as a violation of the First Amendment.
 The court, however, ruled that Congress could set limits on contributions.

-In March 1974, Buckley shocked New York Republicans when he called on President Richard Nixon to resign to pull the nation “out of the Watergate swamp” and save the office of the presidency.
+In March 1974, Buckley shocked New York Republicans when he called on Nixon to resign to pull the nation “out of the Watergate swamp” and save the office of the presidency.

 He said he acted out of “a duty to my country, to my constituents and to my beliefs. … I do so with sorrow because I am a lifelong Republican who has worked actively for Richard Nixon.”